NahomAzmach/thermal-inequity-mapping/README.md

 # Thermal Inequity Mapping — Addis Ababa

-**Mapping Addis Ababa's informal settlements with a satellite AI foundation model, and uncovering an urban-heat penalty that is invisible by day but real at night (2017–2024).**
+**Mapping Addis Ababa's informal settlements with a satellite AI foundation model, and finding out an urban heat penalty that is invisible by day but real at night (2017–2024).**

 📄 **[Read the paper (PDF)](_1_5em.pdf)** · 🧾 [LaTeX source](paper/main.tex)